Myriad is designed for high I/O, high throughput jobs that will run within a single node rather than multi-node parallel jobs.

 Interactive jobs run with

-qrsh have a
+qrsh have the same

-maximum wallclock time of 2 hours.
+maximum wallclock time as other jobs.

 Myriad contains three main node types: standard compute nodes, high memory nodes and GPU nodes.
 As new nodes as added over time with slightly newer processor variants, new letters are added.